zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 ![Bare Necessities]({{ site.baseurl }}/images/logos-external/logo-bare-necessities.jpg "Bare Necessities"){:style="float: top;margin-right: 10px;height: 150px;"}

 Bare Necessities sells loose, organic food staples and hygiene products to help you live a zero waste life.
-They are Leinster based, with a weekly Friday market in The Bullring in Wexford, a weekly Saturday market in Skerries Mills and once a month in Brooklodge, Macreddin Village, Co.
-Wicklow.
+They are Leinster based, with a weekly Friday Market in the Bullring, Wexford town, a weekly Saturday market in Skerries Mills and once a month in Maynooth.
 Find them at the Zero Waste Festival or check out their [facebook page](https://www.facebook.com/BareNecessitiesIreland/){:target="_blank"}.

 ### BYO @ Noms